Celsius452/Biostats.Midterm/README.md

 #In this repository you will find a master RStudio document(and its knitted render), a pdf of question reponses, as well as images for Dataset 1.

-#Please consider 'dm5153-midterm-project.pdf' the final render of the knitted code, 'Biostatistics Midterm Question Responses.pdf' our final responses for the questions asked in the Midterm prompt
+#Please consider 'dm5153-midterm-project.pdf' the final render of the knitted code, 'Biostatistics Midterm Question Responses.pdf' our final responses for the questions asked in the Midterm prompt, 'dm5153 midterm project.qmd' our source RMarkdown code document, and 'dm5153 midterm project.html' the html document corresponding to the RMarkdown document